MIT-Scioly/MIT-Scioly.github.io/event-info.md

 Events will be run according to the eligible and replacement events on the [miniSO event chart](https://www.soinc.org/sites/default/files/uploaded_files/2021_MiniEvents_090820.pdf), **except for Gravity Vehicle**.
 Replacement events will be run as trial events.

 Events will use national-level rules.
-Any national and invitational event clarifications will be published on our Scilympiad page
+Any national and invitational event clarifications will be published on our Scilympiad page.

 ## Trial Event: Digital Structures